MCPTotal/mcp-total-ext/PUBLISHING.md

 - Information on how to get started

 ```
-MCP Total Extension seamlessly integrates Model Context Protocol (MCP) servers with the ChatGPT interface, allowing you to extend ChatGPT with custom AI tools and capabilities.
+MCPTotal Extension seamlessly integrates Model Context Protocol (MCP) servers with the ChatGPT interface, allowing you to extend ChatGPT with custom AI tools and capabilities.

 ✨ WHAT IT DOES
 This extension lets you connect ChatGPT to any MCP-compatible tools and services.
 Once connected, ChatGPT can use these tools directly in your conversations, enabling you to build and use custom AI capabilities beyond ChatGPT's built-in features.